dinocata/rxswift-mvvm-demo/README.md

 ```
 The above code will register <code>Service</code> into a global instance container through Swinject and resolve it as <code>ServiceImpl</code>, provided you have a defined implementation class.
 If a class is annotated, the class itself will be resolved.

 Now comes the magic part.
-After a type is annotated with <code>injectable</code>, it can now be used as a automatically injected dependency in any other <code>injectable</code> type.
+After a type is annotated with <code>injectable</code>, it will be automatically injected in any other <code>injectable</code> type when used as a dependency.

 For example, the following code will inject <code>ServiceImpl</code> into <code>RepositoryImpl</code>:
 ```swift